Pelican project structure can be complicated for a beginner. A simple project structure

 makes it easy to create simple websites.
 Once you understand the sub directories in the

-to reference the website root and it makes
+output dir, you can use / to reference the website root and it makes

 easier to reference other images files or static files.